IMD MBA Admissions: Indian cracks top MBA in Switzerland

 Think through various options (if possible, with a consultant or someone else skilled in advising you) before deciding the ones that are appropriate to the questions at hand

-– If you are from a non-business background (academic/professional) then focus on polishing up your skills for interview process, especially for programs such as IMD that have an extensive interview process.
+– If you are from a non-business background (academic/professional) then focus on polishing up your skills for interview process, especially for programs such as IMD Programs that have an extensive interview process.